AngularJSHyderabad/nghyderabad-directives/readme.md

 });
 ```

-Let's build examples to demonstrate the following:
+Following demos are included in this repository:

 - Getting started with creating directives: naming directive and ***link*** function with usages of scope, element and attributes
-- Adding watchers and changes on attributes
+- Adding watchers on scope and observers on attributes
-- Using ***restrict*** to build element, attribute and class based directives.
-Need not cover comment as it is not used as far as we know, can mention during talk
+- Using ***restrict*** to build element and attribute based directives
 - Defining content of directive using ***template/templateUrl***
 - Use of ***replace***
 - ***Scope*** and behavior of scope in different scenarios